Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules: Abstract

 \section{Abstract}

-We present the first lattice-QCD validation of multiple sum rules associated with quark–gluon decomposition of hadron mass by computing all components from first principles.
+We present the first lattice-QCD validation of multiple sum rules associated with quark–gluon decomposition of hadron mass by computing all relevant tensor components of the quark and gluon energy--momentum tensor matrix elements from first principles.
 We achieve this through nonperturbative renormalization of the QCD energy–momentum tensor, including its trace, in a gradient-flow scheme, followed by continuum extrapolations, two-loop matching to the $\msbar$ scheme, and zero-flow-time extrapolations.
 These ingredients enable a direct and simultaneous verification, in a common renormalization scheme and scale, of multiple energy-density-based and trace-based mass decomposition sum rules proposed in the literature.
 We demonstrate the framework for the $\eta_c$ and $J/\psi$ charmonia using three fine lattice spacings with a physical strange-quark and near-physical up- and down-quark masses.
 We present the first lattice-QCD results for the gravitational form factor $\bar{C}$.
 We find sizable gluonic contributions to charmonia masses at the hadronic scale, $\sim 15\%$ in the Lorc{\'e} and Metz–Pasquini–Rodini decompositions.
 The trace-anomaly contribution in the Ji sum rule is $\sim 6\%$, while the gluonic component of the trace anomaly in the Hatta–Rajan–Tanaka sum rule is $\sim 35\%$.
 The method is general and can be straightforwardly adopted for lattice-QCD calculations of mass and spin decompositions as well as gravitational form factors of other hadrons and nuclei.